HuyaneMatsu/Koishi/web/modules/koishi_static/markdowns/terms_of_service.md

 copyright or other proprietary rights notice from any Content.
 Attempt to impersonate another user or person or use the username of another user.
-Upload or transmit (or attempt to upload or to transmit) any material that acts as a passive or active information collection or transmission mechanism, including without limitation, clear graphics interchange formats (“gifs”), 1×1 pixels, web bugs, cookies, or other similar devices (sometimes referred to as “spyware” or “passive collection mechanisms” or “pcms”).
+Upload or transmit (or attempt to upload or to transmit) any material that acts as a passive or active information collection or transmission mechanism, including without limitation, clear graphics interchange formats ("gifs"), 1×1 pixels, web bugs, cookies, or other similar devices (sometimes referred to as "spyware" or "passive collection mechanisms" or "pcms").
 Interfere with, disrupt, or create an undue burden on the Bot or the networks or services connected to the Bot.
 Harass, annoy, intimidate, or threaten any of our employees or agents engaged in providing any portion of the Bot to you.
 Attempt to bypass any measures of the Bot designed to prevent or restrict access to the Bot, or any portion of the Bot.
 Copy or adapt the Bot’s software, including but